RIYAN1-ux/Docker-Assignment-Plivo/README.md

 # Steps for creation of a Node.js Application with Express.js in a Docker Container
-1. This Repository shows that , the full structure how we created a Application where we run an API in Node.js with Express.js and created a Docker Image for it .
+1. This Repository shows the full structure for how we created a Application where we run an API in Node.js with Express.js and created a Docker Image for it .
-2. After createion of the Docker image with the Dockerfile that we created , we basically used Run command to build the Docker container .
+2. After creation of the Docker image with the Dockerfile that we created , we basically used Run command to build the Docker container .
 3. After that we particularly used the Docker image to run the application in the container and accessed the Application from there .
    # About the Application
 The Application that is created is a simple web application that provides information about a collection of books through a RESTful API.
 It consists of a backend server created with Node.js and Express and a frontend interface designed with HTML, CSS, and JavaScript.